LeeMorinUCF/repograde/README.md

 <img src="Images/Peter_Fonda_Easy_Rider.jpg" width="500"/>

-When the work is done, cruise away into the sunset.
+When the work is done, push your changes and cruise away into the sunset.